-IF YOU OPEN A REGULAR investment account for your child, you need to set it up as a custodial account under your state’s Uniform Transfers to Minors Act or Uniform Gifts to Minors Act.
+IF YOU OPEN a regular investment account for your child, you need to set it up as a custodial account under your state’s Uniform Transfers to Minors Act or Uniform Gifts to Minors Act.
 With an UTMA or UGMA account, you typically name yourself as custodian.
 That means you call the shots on how the account is invested.
 The money you put in the account is an irrevocable gift to your kid.
-To fund the account, you might take advantage of the annual gift-tax exclusion, which means you could contribute as much as $15,000 in 2018 without worrying about the gift tax.
+To fund the account, you might take advantage of the annual gift-tax exclusion, which means you could contribute as much as $17,000 in 2023 and $18,000 in 2024 without worrying about the gift tax.

 There are three big drawbacks with custodial accounts.
-First, while investment earnings in the account of up to $2,100 in 2017 and 2018 would be taxed at a modest rate, gains above that level could be taxed at a steeper rate, thanks to the so-called kiddie tax.
-In 2017, that steeper rate would be the parents’ tax rate.
-In 2018, the rate would be the tax schedule that applies to trusts and estates, thanks to new rules introduced by the 2017 tax law.
+First, while investment earnings in the account of up to $2,500 in 2023 and $2,600 in 2024 would be taxed at a modest rate, gains above that level could be taxed at a steeper rate, thanks to the so-called kiddie tax.
+As a result of 2019’s SECURE Act, that steeper rate is (once again) the parents’ tax rate.

 Second, once your child reaches the age of majority, which is typically 18 to 21 depending on the state where you live, your kid can take control of the account—and the money could end up being spent on a fast car rather than a good education.